janelia-flyem/dvid/README.md

 and [Seagate's Kinetic Open Storage Platform](https://developers.seagate.com/display/KV/Kinetic+Open+Storage+Documentation+Wiki).
 As storage becomes more log structured, the key-value API becomes a more natural fit.

-_Status: Currently used with [Basho-tuned leveldb](https://github.com/basho/leveldb) and other leveldb variants have been tested successfully in past:
+_Status: Currently built with [Basho-tuned leveldb](https://github.com/basho/leveldb) and other leveldb variants have been tested successfully in past:
 [Google's open source version](https://code.google.com/p/leveldb/) and [HyperLevelDB](https://github.com/rescrv/HyperLevelDB).
 RocksDB support is planned.
 Added [Lightning MDB](http://symas.com/mdb/) and also experimental use of [Bolt](https://github.com/boltdb/bolt), although neither have been tuned to work as well as the leveldb variants.
 Clustered DB or object-value store support planned Q4 2014 and includes FoundationDB and Scality drivers.
 Direct support of Seagate Kinetic drives via their